 Bramhill is almost certainly a place name, with the obvious candidate being Bramhall near Stockport, Manchester.
 Some Bramhills may be named after the hamlet in Hampshire or belong to a cluster who hail from Devon.
 Variants include Bramhall, Brammall, Brimhall and Bremil.

 • Will’s dad, William Frank 1913-97, had an adventurous life.
 He went to sea at 13, seeing a world that was still largely unspoilt.
-He was sunk on the Ponzano in 1939, sailed in the wartime Atlantic convoys, rescued passengers from the sinking bow of Duke of York in 1953 and induced a roll on Avalon to make Spurs fans seasick after they rioted in Rotterdam in 1974.
+He was sunk on the Ponzano in 1939, sailed in the wartime Atlantic convoys, rescued passengers from the sinking bow of Duke of York in 1953 and effected a roll on Avalon to make Spurs fans seasick after they rioted in Rotterdam in 1974.

-The farthest we can get back with certainty is to a Thomas Bramhill of Liverpool who was probably born in the 1770s or 1780s.
-The records show that two or three Thomases are born within ten years in the Liverpool “villages” of Huyton or Childwall.
+• The farthest we can get back with certainty is to a Thomas Bramhill of Liverpool who was probably born in the 1770s or 1780s.
+The records show that two or three Thomases were born within ten years in the Liverpool “villages” of Huyton or Childwall.
 Without censuses, it is impossible to tell which Thomas is ours, so our Bramhill tree comes to a full stop.

-Thomas might have been a publican.
-His son John, of Gibraltar Street, north of the Pier Head, was a boatman and carter; grandson William James was a boatman; great grandson William Frank (Will’s father), was a ship’s captain and three of Will’s brothers went to sea.
+• Thomas might have been a publican.
+His son John, of Gibraltar Street, north of the Pier Head, was a boatman and carter; grandson William James was a boatman; great great grandson William Frank (Will’s father), was a ship’s captain and three of Will’s brothers went to sea.
 Saltwater runs in our veins.

-We have a DNA connection with the Bramhills of the Isle of Axholme, Lincolnshire.
+• We have a DNA connection with the Bramhills of the Isle of Axholme, Lincolnshire.
 Their tree, however, goes back to 1648 and it is still on the River Humber.
-It is most likely that both families have their roots in Bramall Hall in Bramhall, near Stockport.
+It is likely that both families have their roots in Bramall Hall in Bramhall, near Stockport.
 There is also a DNA link with the Carrington family – and they took their name from the manor of Carrington, 15 miles from Bramhall.